 General information about the Census

 The returns for England and Wales include the Isle of Man and the Channel Islands (referred to as Islands in the British Seas), the Isle of Wight (returned with Hampshire), and the Scilly Isles (returned with Cornwall).
 Owing to the personal information contained in the census returns, all census returns are subject to a 100-year closure period.
-The 1901 census was the most recent to be opened to the public in April 2001.
-The 1911 census will not be opened to the public until the end of 2011.
+The 1911 census was the most recent to be opened to the public.

 Dates and Population